Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Experimental analysis

 \section{Experimental analysis}

-\textbf{Experimental setup.} We deploy the online regression and bandit experiments in Python3, utilizing an internal cluster consisting of approximately 30 CPUs with Intel(R) Xeon(R) CPU E5-2623v3@3.00GHz.
-This enables us to leverage code parallelization techniques for improved computational efficiency.
-The code for the experiments can be found in the \texttt{Experiments} folder within the supplementary material.
-It is divided into three files: \begin{itemize}[topsep=0pt,parsep=0pt,itemsep=0pt] \item \texttt{2SLSLinearBandit.ipynb} \item \texttt{2SLSOnlineRealData.ipynb} \item \texttt{2SLSOnlineRegression.ipynb} \end{itemize} These files contain the necessary code to conduct the online regression and bandit experiments.
-You can refer to them for a detailed understanding of the implementation and to reproduce the results.
+\textbf{Experimental setup.} We deploy the online regression and bandit experiments in Python3 on a Intel(R) Core(TM) i7-8665U CPU @ 1.90GHz.
+The code and the real data for the experiments can be found in the \texttt{Experiments} folder within the supplementary material.
+These files contain the necessary code for: \begin{enumerate}[label=\roman*.] \item online regression and linear bandit experiments with varying covariate dimensions and endogeneity levels; \item the simulations for price-sales dynamics, both in a regression setting and in the pricing case described in \Cref{example1}; \item online estimation for real data of gasoline consumption. \end{enumerate} We refer to the code for a detailed understanding of the implementation and to reproduce our results.